openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 By design, the OpenEmbedded build system builds everything from scratch unless :term:`BitBake` can determine that parts do not need to be rebuilt.
-Fundamentally, building from scratch is attractive as it means all parts are built fresh and no possibility of stale data exists that can cause problems.
+Fundamentally, building from scratch is attractive as it means all parts are built fresh and there is no possibility of stale data that can cause problems.
 When developers hit problems, they typically default back to building from scratch so they have a know state from the start.